mdburke11/torchami/doc/install.rst

 Installation for macOS
 ===============================

 While pytorch does support apple silicon GPUs with their MPS backend (https://pytorch.org/docs/stable/notes/mps.html), currently complex data types are not supported on these devices.
-Meaning that macOS devices that do not have cuda support may only use cpu functionality of this library, therefore we do not recommend using torchami on these devices.
+This means that macOS devices may only use cpu functionality of this library.
-Nevertheless, one can still use macOS devices to obtain the latex expressions for matsubara sums by using the cpu compatibility of pytorch on these devices.
-The pytorch dependency can be met on macOS via the appropriate macOS build of pytorch, then the user will be limited to using ``device=torch.device("cpu")`` when using this library.
+The pytorch dependency can be met on macOS via the appropriate macOS build of pytorch, then the user will be limited to using ``device=torch.device("cpu")``.
 All examples default to this case.

-| pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu

-We do not recommend using `torchami` on non-gpu systems.
-For CPU only cases the libami code is preferred: https://github.com/jpfleblanc/libami .
+Again, we do not recommend using `torchami` on non-gpu systems.
+For CPU only cases the libami code is typically faster: https://github.com/jpfleblanc/libami .

 Prerequisites are the same as Linux/Debian (see above)